NinaZumel/NinaZumel.github.io/content/blog/2012-09-19-on-being-a-data-scientist.md

 ---
 title: On Being a Data Scientist
 date: 2012-09-19
-categories:
-- Data Science
-- Musings
-- Statistics
 tags:
 - musings
-permalink: /2012/09/19/on-being-a-data-scientist/
+- data science
+- statistics
 ---
 <p>When people ask me what it means to be a data scientist, I used to answer, "it means you don't have to hold my hand."
 By which I meant that as a data scientist (a consulting data scientist), I can handle the data collection, the data cleaning and wrangling, the analysis, and the final presentation of results (both technical and for the business audience) with a minimal amount of assistance from my clients or their people.
 Not <em>no</em> assistance, of course, but little enough that I'm not interfering too much with their day-to-day job.</p>